scozv/blog/_pages/cv.en.md

 * Started up the initial project with the Business and Product Design Manager.
 * Built the part time development team for the backend and frontend.
 * Planned the regular technical training session.
-* Designed entire architect for RESTful server and React.js frontend application.
+* Designed entire architecture for RESTful server and React.js frontend application.
 * Contributed 63% of backend Scala code.
-* Integrated with WeChat, and Ping++ API for payment functionality.
+* Integrated with WeChat, and Ping++ API for order payment.
 * Integrated the essential DevOps with Azure.
-* Delivered beta version on Dec 31st, 2015 with order payment.
+* Delivered beta version on Dec 31st, 2015 with payment service integrated.

 ## Working Experience (`Golang`, `.NET` Related)

-### D Distributed File System API Server (Senior Software Engineer in Infrastructure Architect Group)
+### D Distributed File System API (Senior Software Engineer in Infrastructure Architect Group)

 Company | Hujiang Education & Technology
 :-------|:-----------